Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

    platform MUST distinguish between each of these LTI links by assigning a resource_link_id to an LTI Link.
--  **LTI Link**: An LTI Link is a reference to a specific tool stored by a platform which may, for example, lead to a specific resource or content hosted on the tool, depending on the message_type of the LTI Link.
+-  **LTI Link**: An LTI Link is a reference to a specific tool stored by a platform that may, for example, lead to a specific resource or content hosted on the tool, depending on the message_type of the LTI Link.
 The LTI Link is presented by the platform that provides access to the content of the tool and may be used as a means of performing LTI launches within the context of the platform.
 -  **LTI Launch**: An LTI Launch refers to the process in which a user interacts with an LTI Link within the platform and is subsequently “launched” into a tool.
-The data between tool and platform in establishing a launch are defined upon tool integration into the platform.
+The data between the tool and platform in establishing a launch are defined by the tool integrated into the platform.
 LTI platforms and tools use messages to transfer the user agent from one host to another through an HTML form post redirection containing the message payload.
 The data of this payload is